yonkov/Simple-Tour-Guide/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-= Where are the plugin settings? =
-From your WordPress dashboard, click on Settings tab => Simple Tour Guide.

 = How to add, edit or delete steps? =
-From the plugin settings page, Go to "Create a Tour" tab and add as many steps as you want.
+From the WordPress admin, go to Settings => Simple Tour Guide and add as many steps as you want.

 = Can I link a step to a page element? =
 Sure, you can!
 Inspect a page element with the browser dev tool (right click with the mouse => inspect element) and then add its selector in the "Step Position" field from "Create a Tour" tab.
 You can add class, id or tag selector like so: `.class`, `#id`, `tag`.
 If you do not assign a selector, that is also fine, the step will appear exactly in the middle of the screen.

+= Can I show the tour only once? =
+Absolutely!
+In fact, by default the plugin displays the tour only once.
+However, you can also choose to display the steps on every page reload (test mode) from the "Tour Options" tab.

 = How to show the tour guide only on one page? =
 Go to "Tour Options" tab, uncheck "Show the tour on all pages" box and copy the plugin shortcode `[stg_kef]`.
 Then, navigate to a page or post you want, click `"edit"` and paste the shortcode on the top of the post content.